European Metalworkers' Federation: Statutes & Work Programme

-Structure & Composition

 Congress

 The congress is the highest EMF statutory body and meets every four years.
 It is composed of 250 delegates and advisors from organisations affiliated to the EMF.

 Congress takes decisions regarding elections, affiliations, financial issues, the Statutes, the basic policy guidelines and the work programme of the EMF.

 The latest Congress took place on 13–14 June 2003 in Prague and the next Congress takes place in Lisbon on 6–7 June 2007.

 Executive committee

-The Executive Committee is the decision making body of the EMF in between Congresses.
-The Executive Committee consists of 65 members from 67 affiliated organisations in 30 countries and meets twice a year.
+The executive committee is the decision-making body of the EMF in between Congresses.
+The executive committee consists of 65 members from 67 affiliated organisations in 30 countries and meets twice a year.
 It is chaired by EMF President Tony Janssen.

 Steering Committee

-The Steering Committee was established in June 1999 as a body that shall advise and support the Secretaiat in the preparation and implementation of the Executive Committee decisions.
-It comprises the President, the Vice-President and regional representatives from the seven EMF regions as established by the Statutes.
+The Steering Committee was established in June 1999 as a body that shall advise and support the Secretaiat in the preparation and implementation of the executive committee decisions.
+It comprises the President, the vice-president and regional representatives from the seven EMF regions as established by the Statutes.

 Secretariat

-The Secretariat implements the decsisons of the Executive Committee and prepares the meetings.
+The Secretariat implements the decsisons of the executive committee and prepares the meetings.
 It consists of 16 staff members and is led by the General Secretary.